Steps to using CRAFFT are outlined below:

 If the patient answered “0” to all the opening “frequency of use” questions, ask the CAR question only.
-If the patient provided an answer >”0” to any of the “frequency of use” questions, ask the full set of six CRAFFT questions.
+If the patient provided an answer >”0” to the alcohol, marijuana, or “anything else to get high” questions, ask the full set of six CRAFFT questions.

 Revised clinician Talking Points – the “5 Rs” of brief counseling

 The next step is to have a brief motivational enhancement discussion with the adolescent using the recommended Talking Points for brief counseling.
 These talking points incorporate the latest science on the developing brain and substance use harms, and promote the use of strategies informed by Motivational Enhancement Therapy (MET).